-UPS systems, whether they are desktop units for single workstations, or installations for large data centres, need communications capability.
-This is primarily to raise alarms during mains power failures, and to provide other status information.
-However, communications channels also allow remote systems to control UPSs and optimise their configuration for prevailing load conditions.
+UPS systems, whether they are desktop units for single workstations or installations for large data centres, need communications capability.
+This is primarily to raise alarms during mains power outages, and to provide other status information.
+However, communications channels also allow remote systems to control uninterruptible power supplies and optimise their configuration for prevailing load conditions.

-UPSs exist to deliver uninterrupted, clean power throughout a utility mains disturbance or failure – but to avoid a system crash if the disturbance time exceeds the UPS’s battery autonomy, the UPS must communicate its operating status and activity to its critical load, and a generator if installed.
+UPS power supplies exist to deliver uninterrupted, clean power throughout a utility power outage or disturbance.
+To avoid a system crash if the disturbance time exceeds the UPS battery autonomy, the uninterruptible power supply must communicate its operating status and activity to its critical load, and a backup generator if installed.

-With communications, the UPS can signal a generator to start up and stabilise safely within the battery’s autonomy time.
-If no generator is available, the UPS can at least warn the critical load in time for it to perform a safe, organised, and possibly unsupervised shutdown while battery power remains available.
+With communications, the UPS power supply can signal a standby generator to start up and stabilise safely within the UPS battery’s autonomy time.
+If no backup generator is available, the UPS system can at least warn the critical load in time for it to perform a safe, organised, and possibly unsupervised shutdown while battery power remains available.

 From volt-free contacts to wide area networks

 Various modes of communication are available to fulfil this essential function, and others besides.
 These range from simple volt-free contacts, through point-to-point serial communications, to full networking.
-The best choice for an installation depends on its size and complexity.
+The best choice for a UPS installation depends on its size and complexity.

-The volt-free contacts can be used within a dry-port interface to communicate the UPS status to a remote monitoring station or local Building Management System (BMS), where it can be integrated with other building monitoring assets.
-Equally, external control signals – such as a ‘remote shut-down’ command – can be sent to the UPS as part of a site-wide emergency stop application.
+The volt-free contacts can be used within a dry-port interface to communicate the UPS system status to a remote monitoring station or local Building Management System (BMS), where it can be integrated with other building monitoring assets.
+Equally, external control signals – such as a ‘remote shutdown’ command – can be sent to the UPS power supply as part of a site-wide emergency stop application.

-In a small, simple system comprising a desktop UPS supporting a single workstation, a serial communications link, typically using RS-232 protocol, can be used to perform a controlled shut down of the workstation following a mains failure.
+In a small, simple system comprising a desktop uninterruptible power supply supporting a single workstation, a serial communications link, typically using RS-232 protocol, can be used to perform a controlled shutdown of the workstation following a mains failure.
 In very basic systems, the link will be supported by vendor-supplied software running on the workstation.
 This typically includes a simple on-screen display of UPS parameters such as input voltage, current and battery state.

-A larger UPS system supporting a data centre will more likely be connected as a network device on a Local Area Network (LAN) or Wide Area Network (WAN).
-Accordingly, it can communicate with a management centre that provides system monitoring and control of the entire UPS system and other network devices.
+A larger UPS power system supporting data centre operations will more likely be connected as a network device on a Local Area Network (LAN) or Wide Area Network (WAN).
+Accordingly, it can communicate with a management centre that provides UPS monitoring and control of the entire uninterruptible power supply system and other network devices.

 The communications link can be bi-directional.
-While the UPS can provide the network with a ‘server shutdown’ command at the appropriate time following a mains failure, the network manager may also be able to control the UPS from the management centre.
+While the UPS power supply can provide the network with a ‘server shutdown’ command at the appropriate time following a mains failure, the network manager may also be able to control the uninterruptible power supply from the management centre.
 This facility could be used, for example, to initiate a UPS battery test remotely.

-Remote management software, such as PowerREPORTER® from Kohler Uninterruptible Power – Ireland, can be programmed to initiate a dedicated customer response when a critical alarm event is received.
+Remote UPS management software, such as PowerREPORTER® from KOHLER Uninterruptible Power – Ireland, can be programmed to initiate a dedicated customer response when a critical alarm event is received.